Sign-In When You Arrive

 Doing flips off the side of the pool

-Playing with the lifeguards while supervising the pool
+Playing/Distracting the lifeguards who are supervising the pool

 Profanity or talking back - Disrespecting the lifeguards

 Limit ball throwing in and around the pool during crowded times (use soft water balls only - no tennis balls)

 Be wary of tricks on the diving board

 Only get one kickboard out at a time and put it back when you are done